If you’re wondering how to write an email in English, you’re definitely not alone.

 If it’s your first time writing an email in English, check out this guide for beginners.

-How to Write an Email in English: 18 Important Tips and 3 Sample Emails
+How to Write an Email in English: 18 Office-ready Email Writing Tips (With Sample Emails)

 1. Be sure an email is necessary

-Like most of the tips in this section, this may seem obvious.
+Like most of the email writing tips in this section, this may seem obvious.
 But sometimes we forget obvious things.

 So ask yourself, “Is there a better or faster way to take care of this situation?”
 Many people get dozens or even hundreds of emails a day, so be sure that email is the fastest, clearest and most efficient way to communicate in your situation.